NSEcho/sochecker/README.md

 # Contributing/Extending

-All it takes to write a new plugin is to create another directory under `plugins/`, create a `.igo` file.
+All it takes to write a new plugin is to create another directory under `plugins/`, create a `.go` file.

 For example, if you are writing for the amazon.